vishnuas22/MasterX/test_result.md

         agent: "testing"
         comment: "❌ ISSUE DETECTED: The sidebar is not visible in the main interface.
 The application is stuck in the onboarding flow and doesn't proceed to the main chat interface.
 The onboarding process appears to be working visually but doesn't complete successfully."

+  - task: "Frontend Dependencies Fix"
+    implemented: true
+    working: true
+    file: "frontend/package.json"
+    stuck_count: 0
+    priority: "high"
+    needs_retesting: false
+    status_history:
+      - working: false
+        agent: "testing"
+        comment: "❌ DEPENDENCY ISSUES DETECTED: The frontend has missing dependencies causing compilation errors.
+The logs show errors for 'framer-motion', 'lucide-react', and 'react-markdown' modules.
+These dependencies need to be installed for the frontend to work properly."
+      - working: true
+        agent: "testing"
+        comment: "✅ FIXED: Successfully installed the missing dependencies (framer-motion, lucide-react, react-markdown) with their latest versions.
+The frontend is now compiling successfully without any dependency errors.
+The frontend service is running and serving HTML content correctly when accessed via curl."

   - task: "Premium Chat Response Formatting"
     implemented: true
     working: false